 - It can provide a familiar foundation in the face of special constraints.
 So for example, if the project team is accustomed to Kanban, but you've got specific elements in your project that need to be delivered on specific dates for a regulatory body to review, you might add milestones to your otherwise continuous flow.

 - It can be used to build trust where there is uncertainty.
 For example, if your client doesn't believe that an agile approach will guarantee a specific scope, you might have an upfront discovery phase to outline the solution before diving into agile iterations.
+Pro tip: use these discovery session questions to make it a useful exercise.

 - It's a great way to start exploring new ways of working as an organization.
 You might decide to have a tailored hybrid methodology for specific categories or tiers of projects, or even just one de facto custom methodology for all projects in your organization.